One idea could change the world—or corporate real estate as we know it.

 - Photos (jpeg format; 72 dpi)

-What else would you like the judges to know about this project?
-Text size no smaller than 12-point type, 1.5-inch spacing.
-No Press clippings or other promotional materials.
-You may draw upon information contained in these materials, but do not include the materials.
+Please do not include press clippings or other promotional materials.
+And, although you may draw upon information contained in these materials, please do not include the materials.

 |SUSTAINABLE LEADERSHIP CATEGORY ONLY: